Zudest/KingdomDuels/content/rules.md

 - If a Terrain Marker is **replaced** by a new one then the old one must be set aside of the game board in no specified zone.
 - If a monster is somehow summoned in the backrow, it is considered to be in the same Terrain as the corresponding frontrow Monster Zone in the same column.

-The **TERRAINS** effect type within **Field Setup Rule** cards cards define the starting Terrains that will be placed on each side of the field.
+The **TERRAINS** effect type within **Field Setup Rule** cards define the starting Terrains that will be placed on each side of the field.
 If you don't activate a TERRAINS effect during the setup of the game you are playing on the default rules and you must fill your Frontrow with 5 "Land" Terrains.

 ### 🏞️ Field Power Bonus

 <div style="display: flex; justify-content: left; gap: 5px;">
-{{< imagetext src="/img/promotion/RulesFPB.jpg" alt="?" caption="In this example: 'Beast', 'Insect' and 'Plant monster types gain the Field Power Bonus." width="500" >}}
+{{< imagetext src="https://zudest.github.io/KingdomDuelsDeckbuilder/cards/T/03.jpg" alt="?" caption="In this example: 'Beast', 'Insect' and 'Plant monster types gain the Field Power Bonus." width="500" >}}
 </div>

 **"Field Power Bonus"** is a term that is used when a monster is receiving an additional ATK and DEF increase thanks to the Terrain it's located on.
-The ATK/DEF gain through this effect corresponds to 30% of each monster's original ATK/DEF and is printed on every monster card.
+The ATK and DEF gained through this effect corresponds to 30% of each monster's original ATK/DEF and is printed on every monster card.

-Each Terrain Marker states which type and/or attribute (if any) gains the Field Power Bonus and this is represented in a specific section between the Name and Effect box.
+Each Terrain Marker states which type and/or attribute gains the Field Power Bonus, represented at the right side of the Attribute symbol.

 ---